kahlan/kahlan/docs/README.md

 ### <a name="custom"></a>Custom matchers

 With Kahlan you can easily create you own matchers.
-Long story short, a matcher is a simple class with a least a two static methods: `match()` & `description()`.
+Long story short, a matcher is a simple class with a least a two static methods: `match()` and `description()`.

 Example of a `toBeZero()` matcher: